denten-books/plain-text/2-chapter.md

 the duplication of broadcast material.
 Similarly, electronic book sellers usually disable the reader's ability to copy and paste from the material.
 Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.
-Crucially for the practices of unincumbered critical thought, control structures exist in the hidden gap between the two parts of the splintered sign.
+Crucially for the practices of unencumbered critical thought, control structures exist in the hidden gap between the two parts of the splintered sign.
 They ultimately control the structure of interpretation.
-To understand their operation we must reconsider our easy dismissial of "mere formatting."
-Formatting, long a marginal concept in literary interpetationis central to computational hermeneutics.
+To understand their operation we must reconsider our easy dismissal of "mere formatting."
+Formatting, long a marginal concept in literary interpretation is central to computational hermeneutics.

 I think of this chapter as a meeting of two formalisms: one literary and one computational.
 Though there are few direct intertextual links between the two